-So let’s get back to my own situation.
-How I would have loved to have had some kind of tool with which I could connect to all my content sources and get some basic insights in how much double pictures I have stored, what are old versions of my presentations, how much content I have on different sources etc. That would have saved me a lot of time.
+Let's get back to my situation.
+I would have loved to have had a tool to connect to all my content sources and get some essential insights into how many double pictures I have stored and old versions of my presentations.
+Understanding how much content I have held on different sources, locally and in the cloud, would have saved me a lot of time.

 You can get it for your enterprise

-So how about a dashboard that makes all your content visual, where you can click through and analyse your content.
-And why not be able to also dispose the duplicates and content of no value, move content to cheaper archives or other secured environments.
-Or as in my situation, to my personal cloud.
-I didn’t find anything like this for my personal use, but for your enterprise you can do this.
-You can get the insights to save costs, identify risks and improve the efficiency of the workers in your company!
+How about a dashboard that makes all your content visual, where you can click through and analyze your content.
+Quickly disposing of duplicates and content of no value, move content to cheaper archives or other secured environments.
+I didn't find anything like this for my personal use, but you can do this for your enterprise.
+You can get insights to save costs, identify risks, and improve your company's efficiency!

 How you should do it

-So how does this work?
-It is based on our experience and knowledge of intelligent and automated classification.
-This technology is used to determine the value and context of the content.
-Combined with business rules and fulltext search technology, it can be configured in the way your organization needs, to get insights in the dark content you want.
+Our solution utilizes our experience and knowledge of intelligent and automated classification.
+This technology determines the value and context of the content.
+Combined with business rules and full-text search technology, it caters to your organization's requirements to get insights into the dark content you want.

-Again, it really is time to get in control of the content explosion now.
-Get it in place and don’t be too late.
-The business case is obvious, why not start directly.
-Please content me if you want to know more.
+It is time to get in control of the content explosion now.
+The business case is obvious.
+Why not start directly.
+Please contact me if you want to know more.